Jabra Engage 65 Stereo / Mono: Serious Business Headsets

 This review will provide you with the most comprehensive and relevant information about the Engage series as a whole and the Engage 65 headsets specifically.

-Towards the end of the review, you should have a pretty good idea of whether the Engage 65 are the right headsets for your business.
+Towards the end of the review, you should have a pretty good idea of whether Engage 65 is the right headsets for your business.
 Let us start from what’s on the outside.

 The Jabra Engage 65 wireless headsets come in three variations – stereo, mono, and convertible.
 Depending on the variation, different wearing styles are included or available as accessories.
 For the mono variation, there’s an additional neckband accessory.

 The first impression that we had about the Engage 65 is that they are extremely light (all three variations).
 This, of course, is a very good thing.
-In addition, we noticed that the Jabra 65 is built from quality materials.
+Also, we noticed that the Jabra 65 is built from quality materials.

 The soft ear cushions make them comfortable on the ears.
 The cushions themselves do not cover the entire ear.
 Nevertheless, the communication experience remains immersive enough.